-We talk about:
+We also talk about:

-- her role and responsibilities at Stripe,
+- Suz Hinton's role and responsibilities at Stripe,

 - how to understand what customers and users want,